cerner/terra-core/packages/terra-show-hide/docs/README.md

 ## Implementation Notes:

 The Show-Hide component must be composed inside the [Base][1] component with a locale in order for it to load the correct translation strings.
-These translation strings are used for the default show-hide title when the application does not specify a title for the show-hide.

 [1]: https://github.com/cerner/terra-core/tree/master/packages/terra-base/docs